DGrothe-PhD/WordCheckerJava/README.md

 ## How it works
 Numbers and bracketed numbers (often reference signs) are listed separately.

 With regular expressions, simple filtering for data types similar to ISBN, date or time, URLs or e-mail addresses is done; these tokens are listed separately as well.
-As regular expressions can be fiddly, I focused on simple but stable solution so this filtering may not always yield perfect results.
+As regular expressions can be fiddly, I focused on a simple and stable solution so this filtering may not always yield perfect results.

 ## Usage
 `Open File`: browse to a text file.
 Set the topic (this will be the HTML title) and the target filename.
 The ending `.html` will be added automatically if missing.
 Target file will be placed in the same folder as the java program (folder choice button to be implemented later).